rvddesign/rvdtest/pbplayer.md

 ### JavaScript

-Include the JavaScript files for the pbPlayer between the head tags of your page.
+Include the JavaScript files for the pbPlayer in the head  of your page.

 - pbjs.js
 - pbplayer3.js